prikhi/sleepanarchy/README.md

 ## TODO

-Currently in the middle of migrating from Python/Django/Mezzanine(see tag `0.1.0-mezzanine-last`).
+Currently in the middle of migrating from Python/Django/Mezzanine.
+Once this list has been trimmed down a bit, we'll actually migrate & deploy the site.

 ### SERVER

+* General
+    * Haskell `manage.hs` script for running server & client watchers in one terminal(see SESE website repo).
 * Blog Posts
     * Paginated list route?
     * Cache sidebar data - bust/regen on post create/edit